ashrhmn/VMS-OOP2-Project/README.md

   * [x] View data ~~for all district~~
   * [x] View Total Result
   * [x] Manage total list of **General Public** with ~~NID and~~ their details
+  * [x] Approve applied new accounts and assign NID to the new accounts
 * In this project **District Manager** has the following features:
   * [x] Login
   * [x] Assign a **General Public** as Candidate for Election